Classroom accommodations for dyscalculia

 • Give extended time on lengthy assignments or projects.

-• Provide checkpoints on large assignments to offer feedback
+• Provide checkpoints on large assignments to offer feedback.

 Completing tests

-• Give extended time on assessments.
+• Allow extra time for assessments.

 • Provide a quiet room with limited distractions for taking tests.

-• Limit the number of problems on one page and give plenty of space to solve each problem.
+• Limit the number of problems on one page.

 Do you have a student who you think has dyscalculia?
 Explore a day in the life of a child with dyscalculia.